Quadratic fields, Artin-Schreier extensions, and Bell numbers

-\begin{remark} The right hand side of \cref{Bell_factorial} can be described by $\Gamma_{p}(1/2)$, where $\Gamma_{p}$ is Morita's $p$-adic $\Gamma$-function (cf. \cite{Morita}).
-Therefore, by the Gross-Koblitz formula \cite[Theorem 1.7]{Gross-Koblitz}, we can rewrite it also in terms of the quadratic Gauss sum.
-(Of course, the direct connection between $(\frac{p-1}{2})!$ and the Gauss sum should be known by Gauss.)
-Note that both $\Gamma_{p}(1/2)$ and the quadratic Gauss sum are strongly related with the Artin-Schreier curve defined by $x^{p}-x = y^{2}$.
-In fact, the Gross-Koblitz formula can be explained via the Frobenius actions on it (cf. \cite[\S\S 15--16]{Lang}).
-It should be an interesting problem to give geometric interpretations of the Bell numbers $b_{\tau_{p}(a)}(a^{-1})$ and the traces $\mathrm{Tr}(\theta^{\zeta(\mathbb{F}_{p}, a)})$. \end{remark}
+\begin{remark} The right hand side of \cref{Bell_factorial}, or equivalently $b_{\tau_{p}(a)}(a^{-1}) \bmod p$, can be described by the special value $\Gamma_{p}(1/2)$ of Morita's $p$-adic $\Gamma$-function \cite{Morita}, and hence by a quadratic Gauss sum \cite[Theorem 1.7]{Gross-Koblitz}.
+In fact, these quantities are strongly related to the Artin-Schreier curve defined by $x^{p}-x = y^{2}$ \cite[\S\S 15--16]{Lang}.
+Hence, it should be an interesting problem to give geometric interpretations of more general $b_{m}(a^{-1}) \bmod p$. \end{remark}